About the Institute of Personalized Medicine (IPM)

 - Generate new knowledge and tools and to advance and implement personalized medicine into clinical practice

 - Bridge the gap between genomic/ pharmacogenomic research and maximize their clinical application.

 - Initiate collaborations to integrate and apply pharmacogenomic principles and approaches in studies across University

-- Establish a nationally recognized pharmacogenomics center that incorporates both translational/clinical services and training of healthcare professionals
+- Establish and support a nationally recognized pharmacogenomics program that incorporates both translational/clinical services and training of healthcare professionals

 Our mission is to use pharmacogenomic and genomic principles for the advancement of precision medicine to achieve the maximum benefit of medications for patients with a wide range of diseases.

 To become an internationally recognized group in pharmacogenomics and be on the forefront of the use of personalized medicine for improving patient care in the clinical setting.